-HIE is an extremely harmful and potentially fatal neurologic birth injury.
-HIE is caused by complications or trauma during the delivery process which results in a significant interruption of blood and oxygen supply.
+HIE is a highly harmful and potentially fatal neurologic birth injury.
+HIE is caused by complications or trauma during the delivery process, which results in a significant interruption of blood and oxygen supply.

 There are cases where a C-section becomes medically necessary.
-Courts have ordered women to get a C-section against their wishes in some cases.
+Courts have sometimes ordered women to get a C-section against their wishes.

 Sometimes, forceps are needed when the birth is not progressing as it should, often because the child is awkwardly positioned in the mother’s womb.
 Good doctors use this tool to assist the baby through the birth canal in the delivery process all of the time.

-If you have a potential birth injury claim, you want to know if you are going to win and how much money you are going to get if you take legal action.
-Let's start with the statistics.
+If you have a potential birth injury claim, you want to know if you will win and how much money you will get if you take legal action.
+Let’s start with the statistics.
 Nationally, plaintiffs win approximately 29% of birth injury cases at trial.
-Maryland, based on our birth injury lawyers' experiences and looking following the verdicts in these cases, is probably higher.
-These statistics are also much higher in Baltimore in Prince George's County than they are for the rest of the state of Maryland.
+Maryland, based on our birth injury lawyers’ experiences and looking to follow the verdicts in these cases, is probably higher.
+These statistics are also much higher in Baltimore in Prince George’s County than in the rest of Maryland.

 There is a lot on the line in these cases.
 This usually leads the doctor, hospital, or insurance company offering a fair settlement amount to settle birth injury lawsuits before trial.
 So if you have a good labor and delivery case, it is unlikely that you will ever see the inside of a courtroom.

 Our law firm handles birth injury cases all over the country.
 The statute of limitations in birth injury cases varies.
-It is usually different from parents and their claims than it is for the child's claims.
-In most states, the statute of limitations on birth injury malpractice lawsuits is two or three years from the date the birth injury is discovered for the parents and longer for the child.
+It is usually different for parents and their claims than for the child’s.
+In most states, the statute of limitations on birth injury malpractice lawsuits is two or three years from the date the birth injury is discovered for the parents but the deadline is longer for the child.

 Maryland birth injury law is more generous with children.
-In Maryland, the statute of limitations allows the child to bring a claim anytime before he is 21 in most cases.
-But parents over have three years to make a claim (although there are exceptions to this rule and questions about how a court would interpret this law)
+In Maryland, the statute of limitations allows the child to bring a claim anytime before the child is 21 in most cases.
+But parents have over three years to make a claim (although there are exceptions to this rule and questions about how a court would interpret this law)

 When you find out your baby has suffered a birth injury, there is no immediate way of knowing whether it was caused by medical negligence.
 The doctors are not going to admit that they made a mistake.

 A high percentage of birth injuries are directly linked to some type of medical negligence.
-If you suspect that your child's birth injury may have been avoidable, you should consult a Maryland birth injury attorney.
-For most parents, this is the only path to finding out what happened to their child.
+If you suspect your child’s birth injury may have been avoidable, consult a Maryland birth injury attorney.
+For most parents, this is the only path to discovering what happened to their child.

-Medical malpractice resulting in a birth injury can occur in an infinite number of ways, but there are specific categories of medical negligence that results in birth injuries:
+Medical malpractice resulting in a birth injury can occur in an infinite number of ways, but there are specific categories of medical negligence that result in birth injuries:

 - C-Section Malpractice: failure to perform or unreasonable delay in C-section